martinda3/Compiler/README.md

 # EGRE 591: Compiler Construction
 By Charles D. & Dajion M.

-# Branches
+# Commits
-We will develop on our individual branches and before pushing to Master we will push both branches to the testing branch.
-After the code works in testing, we will push to master.
+To show that you are pushing working code push twice. first after running make clean the push after rumming make